mopasha1/IntelUnnati2024TTS/README.md

 6. **streamlit** - The code for running the model inference, parking space detection and insights generation modules.
 Part of the main source code of the project.
 7. **test_data** - Test images and videos for testing the license plate and parking detection models
 8. **requirements.txt** - The requirements file, containing all dependencies for the project.
+9.
-### For complete details about implementation, methodology and results, please refer the project report here
+### For complete details about implementation, methodology and results, along with visualizations, please refer the project report [here](https://github.com/mopasha1/IntelUnnati2024TTS/blob/main/reports/Project_Report_and_Appendix.pdf)

 Example of License plate evaluation